Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Preliminary: Representation of Compact Lie Groups

 \end{proposition} We deduce from this characterization an important spectral localization property for products that will play a fundamental role in dyadic analysis: \begin{corollary} There is a constant $0<c\leq1$, depending only on the algebraic structure of $\Gp$, with the following property.
 If $u_1\in\mathcal{M}_{\xi_1}$, $u_2\in\mathcal{M}_{\xi_2}$, then the product $u_1u_2\in\bigoplus_{\xi}\mathcal{M}_\xi$, where the range of sum is for

-Roughly speaking, product of two eigenfunctions ``localizes" in between the sum and difference of their frequencies. \end{corollary} \begin{proof} With a little abuse of notation, given a highest weight vector $j\in\mathscr{L}^+$, we denote by $\bar j$ the highest weight vector of $\Xi(j)^*$, the dual representation, which is also irreducible.
-Then $\Xi(\bar j)=\Xi(j)^*$, the conjugate transpose of $\Xi(j)$.
-Obviously $\bar{\bar j}=j$.
-Since $\Delta$ is self-adjoint, it follows that matrix entries of $\Xi(\bar j)$ correspond to the same eigenvalue of $\Delta$ as those of $\Xi(j)$ do, so the formula for eigenvalues in Theorem \ref{DeltaSpec} gives $|\bar j+w|=|j+w|$.
-All we need below is an implication of this, that is $|\bar j|-|j|=O(1)$.
+Roughly speaking, in the frequency space, product of two eigenfunctions ``localizes" in between the sum and difference of their frequencies. \end{corollary} \begin{proof} With a little abuse of notation, given a highest weight vector $\bm{j}\in\mathscr{L}^+$, we denote by $\bar{\bm{j}}$ the highest weight vector of $\Xi(\bm{j})^*$, the dual representation, which is also irreducible.
+It is known from representation theory that the highest weight of $\Xi(\bm{j})^*$ is just $-W_0(\bm{j})$, where $W_0$ is the element in the Weyl group with longest length.
+Since the Weyl group is orthogonal, there holds $|\bm{j}|=|\bar{\bm{j}}|$.
+By self-adjointness of $\Delta$, matrix entries of $\Xi(\bar{\bm{j}})$ correspond to the same eigenvalue of $\Delta$ as those of $\Xi(\bm{j})$ do.